Skip to main content

 For nonlinear systems, trajectories do not simply need to approach or leave a single point.
 They may in fact approach a larger set, such as a circle or another closed curve.

-x''-\mu(1-x^2) x' + x = 0,
+\begin{equation} x''-\mu(1-x^2) x' + x = 0, \end{equation}

 where \(\mu\) is some positive constant.
 The Van der Pol oscillator originated with electrical circuits, but finds applications in diverse fields such as biology, seismology, and other physical sciences.

-For simplicity, let us use \(\mu = 1\text{.}\) A phase diagram is given in the left-hand plot in Figure 8.10.
+For simplicity, we use \(\mu = 1\text{.}\) A phase diagram is given in the left-hand plot in Figure 8.10, where \(y=x'\) as usual.
 Notice how the trajectories seem to very quickly settle on a closed curve.
 On the right-hand side is the plot of a single solution for \(t=0\) to \(t=30\) with initial conditions \(x(0) = 0.1\) and \(x'(0) = 0.1\text{.}\) The solution quickly tends to a periodic solution.

-The Van der Pol oscillator is an example of so-called relaxation oscillation.
-The word relaxation comes from the sudden jump (the very steep part of the solution).
-For larger \(\mu\) the steep part becomes even more pronounced, for small \(\mu\) the limit cycle looks more like a circle.
-In fact, setting \(\mu = 0\text{,}\) we get \(x''+x=0\text{,}\) which is a linear system with a center and all trajectories become circles.
+The Van der Pol oscillator is an example of relaxation oscillation.
+The word relaxation refers to the sudden jump (the very steep part of the solution).
+For larger \(\mu\text{,}\) the steep part is more pronounced.
+For smaller \(\mu\text{,}\) the limit cycle looks more like a circle.
+In fact, if \(\mu = 0\text{,}\) then \(x''+x=0\text{,}\) which is a linear system with a center and all trajectories are circles.

 A trajectory in the phase portrait that is a closed curve (a curve that is a loop) is called a closed trajectory.
 A limit cycle is a closed trajectory such that at least one other trajectory spirals into it (or spirals out of it).
 For example, the closed curve in the phase portrait for the Van der Pol equation is a limit cycle.
 If all trajectories that start near the limit cycle spiral into it, the limit cycle is called asymptotically stable.
 The limit cycle in the Van der Pol oscillator is asymptotically stable.

-Given a closed trajectory on an autonomous system, any solution that starts on it is periodic.
+Given a closed trajectory in an autonomous system, any solution that starts on it is periodic.
 Such a curve is called a periodic orbit.
 More precisely, if \(\bigl(x(t),y(t)\bigr)\) is a solution such that for some \(t_0\) the point \(\bigl(x(t_0),y(t_0)\bigr)\) lies on a periodic orbit, then both \(x(t)\) and \(y(t)\) are periodic functions (with the same period).
 That is, there is some number \(P\) such that \(x(t) = x(t+P)\) and \(y(t) = y(t+P)\text{.}\)

 The theorem applies to all solutions in the Van der Pol oscillator.
-Solutions that start at any point except the origin \((0,0)\) tend to the periodic solution around the limit cycle, and the initial condition of \((0,0)\) gives the constant solution \(x=0\text{,}\)\(y=0\text{.}\)
+Solutions that start at any point except the origin \((0,0)\) tend to the periodic solution around the limit cycle, and the initial condition of \((0,0)\) gives the constant solution \(x=0\text{,}\) \(y=0\text{.}\)

 Consider

-x' = y + {(x^2+y^2-1)}^2 x, \qquad
+\begin{equation} x' = y + {(x^2+y^2-1)}^2 x, \qquad y' = -x + {(x^2+y^2-1)}^2 y. \end{equation}

-A vector field along with solutions with initial conditions \((1.02,0)\text{,}\)\((0.9,0)\text{,}\) and \((0.1,0)\) are drawn in Figure 8.11.
+A vector field and solutions with initial conditions \((1.02,0)\text{,}\) \((0.9,0)\text{,}\) and \((0.1,0)\) are drawn in Figure 8.11.

-Notice that points on the unit circle (distance one from the origin) satisfy \(x^2+y^2-1=0\text{.}\) And \(x(t) = \sin(t)\text{,}\)\(y = \cos(t)\) is a solution of the system.
+Notice that points on the unit circle (distance one from the origin) satisfy \(x^2+y^2-1=0\text{.}\) And \(x(t) = \sin(t)\text{,}\) \(y = \cos(t)\) is a solution of the system.
 Therefore we have a closed trajectory.
-For points off the unit circle, the second term in \(x'\) pushes the solution further away from the \(y\)-axis than the system \(x' = y\text{,}\)\(y' = -x\text{,}\) and \(y'\) pushes the solution further away from the \(x\)-axis than the linear system \(x'=y\text{,}\)\(y' = -x\text{.}\) In other words for all other initial conditions the trajectory will spiral out.
+For points off the unit circle, the second term in \(x'\) pushes the solution further away from the \(y\)-axis than the system \(x' = y\text{,}\) \(y' = -x\text{,}\) and \(y'\) pushes the solution further away from the \(x\)-axis than the linear system \(x'=y\text{,}\) \(y' = -x\text{.}\) In other words, for all other initial conditions the trajectory will spiral out.

 This means that for initial conditions inside the unit circle, the solution spirals out towards the periodic solution on the unit circle, and for initial conditions outside the unit circle the solutions spiral off towards infinity.
 Therefore the unit circle is a limit cycle, but not an asymptotically stable one.
 The Poincaré–Bendixson Theorem applies to the initial points inside the unit circle, as those solutions stay bounded, but not to those outside, as those solutions go off to infinity.